yishuai/talk/ai-solve/1-1-question.md

 ## 请一步一步想

+“Take a deep breath and work on this problem step by step!”

 ???

+“Take a deep breath and work on this problem step by step!”

 In chain of thought prompting, we explicitly encourage the model to be factual/correct by forcing it to follow a series of steps in its “reasoning”.

 In the following example, I use the prompt: